 US (Vault): https://ndthread-us.netdocuments.com

-Alternatively, on the NetDocuments corporate website (https://www.netdocuments.com/en-us/), go to the menu in the upper-right corner, select the Sign In option, and then under ndThread, select the host service.
+Alternatively, on the NetDocuments corporate website (https://www.netdocuments.com/en-us/), select Sign In, and then under ndThread, select the host service.

 The first time you access ndThread, a message prompt asks you to allow ndThread to access your NetDocuments account.
 Select Allow and proceed.
 You need to do this only one time.